-In the 2020 annual update to the Transportation Disadvantaged Service Plan, staff from the Polk Transportation Planning Organization (TPO) worked closely with staff from the Community Transportation Coordinator (CTC), Citrus Connection.
-A committee of members of the Polk Local Coordinating Board (LCB), reviewed the draft TDSP update document, and supplied comments.
+During the Major Update to the Transportation Disadvantaged Service Plan, staff from the Polk TPO worked closely with staff from Citrus Connection.
+A TDSP subcommittee of members of the Polk TD LCB reviewed a draft of the TDSP major update on August 26, 2021, which was continued to September 3, 2021 and supplied helpful comments.